 HOW DEAN WRITERS CIRCLE WORKS

 At our meetings, members have the opportunity to read their work in a positive and helpful environment.
 The work may be inspired by the optional ‘homework’ which is designed to help the creative juices flow, or be the next few pages of your novel or your poem or short story.
-Meetings are also a time to share information about competitions and to celebrate wins!
+Meetings are also a time to share information about competitions and celebrate wins!

 FOREST LEAVES ANTHOLOGIES